5.2 Constitutional Law Issues in the U.S. Criminal Justice System

 First Amendment

 The First Amendment (U.S. Const. amend.
-I) is relatively short (only 45 words); however, it contains many significant rights/protections: religion, speech, press, peaceably to assemble, to petition the government.
-The primary rights/protections in the First Amendment relevant to criminal law involve the rights relating to speech and peaceable assembly.
+I) is relatively short—only 45 words.
+However, it contains many significant rights: religion, speech, press, peaceful assembly, petition the government.
+The primary protections in the First Amendment relevant to criminal law involve the rights relating to speech and peaceful assembly.

-- Speech: Both state and federal courts have decided dozens of cases defining and interpreting what “Freedom of Speech” means and what speech is protected and not protected (or receives less protection).
-With regard to criminal law, it is important to focus on the court decisions that have determined the nature of speech that receives little or no protection under the First Amendment, as those categories of speech do not enjoy Constitutional protection and can, therefore, be criminalized.
-It is also important to understand that the concept of “speech” includes words and, in some cases, actions or conduct (see United States v.
-Alvarez, 2012, in §5.2.4.1).
-Currently, the five categories of speech receiving little or no Constitutional protection include 1) child pornography; 2) defamation (making false statements that adversely affect someone’s reputation or image—normally processed through a civil action brought by the subject of the speech against the person or entity (media) making the statement); 3) fighting words (including harassment, threats, offensive and hate speech; 4) obscenity; and 5) commercial speech (Administrative Office of the U.S. Courts, n.d.-b).
+- Speech: Both state and federal courts have decided numerous cases defining and interpreting what freedom of speech means and what speech is protected or receives less protection.
+With respect to criminal law, it is important to focus on those court decisions that have determined which speech receives little or no protection under the First Amendment.
+Those categories of speech do not enjoy Constitutional protection and can therefore be criminalized.
+It is also important to understand that the concept of speech includes words and in some cases actions or conduct (see United States v.
+Alvarez, 2012).
+Currently, the five categories of speech receiving little or no Constitutional protection include: (a) child pornography; (b) defamation (making false statements that adversely affect someone’s reputation or image); (3) fighting words (including harassment, threats, offensive, and hate speech); (d) obscenity; and (e) commercial speech (Administrative Office of the U.S. Courts, n.d.-b).

-- Peaceably Assemble: The key part of this provision of the First Amendment (U.S. Const. amend.
-I) is “peaceably.”
-Courts have consistently held certain limitations/restrictions regarding what groups of people can do or where they can gather.
-Criminal offenses that regulate what is known as the time, place, or manner of public gatherings (and not the content or cause of the actions) will be upheld as being constitutional.
+- Peaceful Assembly: The key part of this provision of the First Amendment (U.S. Const. amend.
+I) is the word “peaceably.”
+Courts have consistently upheld certain restrictions regarding what groups of people can do and where they can gather.
+Criminal offenses that regulate the time, place, or manner of public gatherings—and not the content or cause of the actions—will be upheld as being constitutional.

 Fourth Amendment

 The drafting and adoption of the Fourth Amendment (U.S. Const. amend.
-IV) as part of the Bill of Rights was an effort to strike a balance between the needs of the government when investigating and prosecuting crimes and the privacy concerns of individuals.
-The need for such protections grew out of the historical abuse and bad practices relating to search and seizure activities by British officials in the American Colonies (The Historian, 2023).
+IV) as part of the Bill of Rights was an effort to strike a balance between the needs of the government in investigating and prosecuting crimes and the privacy concerns of individuals.
+The need for such protections stemmed from the historical abuse and bad practices that British officials in the American Colonies engaged in with respect to search and seizure activities.
+(The Historian, 2023).

-The Fourth Amendment consists of two separate and distinct sections.
-The first section reads as follows “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated” (U.S. Const. amend.
+The Fourth Amendment consists of two distinct sections.
+The first section reads as follows: “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated” (U.S. Const. amend.
 IV).
-This section reflects the idea that individuals have a fundamental right to privacy that is Constitutionally protected.
+This section codifies the principle that individuals have a constitutionally protected and fundamental right to privacy.
 As set out in Katz v.
-United States (1967), the test as to when Fourth Amendment protections from governmental interference apply is whether or not “a person has a constitutionally protected reasonable expectation of privacy” (Katz v.
+United States (1967), the test as to when Fourth Amendment protections from governmental interference apply is whether “a person has a constitutionally protected reasonable expectation of privacy” (Katz v.
 United States, p.
 360) in the area to be searched.

-- Probable cause: Basically, a reasonable belief (based on specific articulable facts) that evidence related to a crime will be found in the place to be searched.
+- Probable cause: a reasonable belief based on specific articulable facts that evidence related to a crime will be found in the place to be searched

-- Particularly describing a) the place to be searched and b) the items to be seized: a reasonable person could identify the location involved and the items to be seized.
+- Particular description: describing the place to be searched and the items to be seized in a way that a reasonable person could identify the location involved and the items to be seized

 In addition to the requirements specifically set out in the Fourth Amendment (U.S. Const. amend.
 IV), the U.S. Supreme Court has consistently held that search warrants must be issued by neutral and detached officials.
 “Thus, an issuing magistrate must meet two tests.
 He must be neutral and detached, and he must be capable of determining whether probable cause exists for the requested arrest or search” (Shadwick v.
 City of Tampa, 1972, p.
 350).

+There are exceptions to Fourth Amendment Protections.
 Although the Fourth Amendment (U.S. Const. amend.
-IV) offers individuals a broad “blanket” of Constitutional protection, courts have interpreted the “unreasonable” aspect of the amendment to mean that there are certain factual settings in which government officials may search (and in some case seize) without probable cause or a warrant without engaging in Constitutional unreasonableness.
-Here are some examples of settings where searches/seizures may occur without requiring probable cause or a search warrant:
+IV) offers individuals a broad “blanket” of Constitutional protection, courts have interpreted the “unreasonable” aspect of the amendment to mean that there are certain factual settings in which government officials may legally search and in some cases seize without probable cause or a warrant.
+Here are some examples of settings where searches and seizures may occur without requiring probable cause or a search warrant:

-2) Exigent circumstances: Life-threatening or emergency situations involving an imminent threat to persons or property or the destruction of evidence.
-Example: police officers who hear someone shouting “Help, I’ve been shot!” coming from an apartment may enter the apartment without a search warrant for the purpose of safety and security.
+2) Exigent circumstances: Life-threatening or emergency situations involving an imminent threat to persons or property or the destruction of evidence do not require probable cause or a search warrant.
+Example: Police officers who hear someone shouting “Help, I’ve been shot!” coming from an apartment may enter the apartment without a search warrant for the purpose of safety and security.

-3) Incident to a valid arrest: Where someone has been lawfully arrested, they may be searched with the need for a search warrant or additional probable cause.
+3) Incident to a valid arrest: Where someone has been lawfully arrested, they may be searched without the need for a search warrant or additional probable cause.

-4) Plain view: Where an officer is lawfully present (standing outside of a truck looking into the open bed), items that can be readily identified as subject to seizure (marijuana in some jurisdictions) may be seized.
+4) Plain view: Where an officer is lawfully present, items that can be readily identified as subject to seizure (marijuana in some jurisdictions) may be seized.
+Example: Officer standing outside a truck looking into the open bed can legally search and seize items.

-5) Consent: Must be freely and voluntarily given by someone with legal authority to do so.
+5) Consent: When consent is freely and voluntarily given by someone with legal authority to do so, a search warrant or probable cause is unnecessary.

-6) Automobile searches: At the federal level, if an officer has probable cause to search a vehicle located in a public place, then the courts have held that there is no need to obtain a search warrant.
+6) Automobile searches: At the federal level, if an officer has probable cause to search a vehicle located in a public place, there is no need to obtain a search warrant.
 However, many states require officers to have probable cause and obtain a search warrant to search a vehicle.

-7) stop and frisk (terry stop): Where a police officer has a reasonable suspicion that a crime has been committed, a reasonable detention of an individual may take place for the sole purpose of conducting an investigation; and should the officer also have a reasonable fear of personal safety (or the safety of others) the officer may engage in a physical “pat down” of the outer garments of the person detained for weapons (Terry v.
+7) Stop and frisk (Terry stop): Where a police officer has a reasonable suspicion that a crime has been committed, a reasonable detention of an individual may take place for the sole purpose of conducting an investigation; should the officer also have a reasonable fear of personal safety or the safety of others, the officer may engage in a physical pat down of the outer garments of the person detained for weapons (Terry v.
 Ohio, 1968).

 Fifth Amendment

-1) Grand Jury: In federal criminal proceedings, and in some state criminal proceedings, a defendant cannot be tried unless he/she has been indicted by a Grand Jury.
+1) Grand Jury: In federal criminal proceedings and in some state criminal proceedings, a defendant cannot be tried unless they have been indicted by a grand jury.
 See Wash.
-Rev. Code § 10.27.150 (1971) for an overview of how a Grand Jury operates in Washington state.
+Rev. Code § 10.27.150 (1971) for an overview of how a grand jury operates in Washington State.

-2) double jeopardy: An individual may not be tried twice, by the same jurisdiction, for the same criminal offense.
-Trials that do not conclude with a verdict (acquittal or conviction), are deemed to be a mistrial (in that they have not rendered a verdict) and therefore the defendant may be retried.
-Also, some criminal offenses (bank robbery, trafficking in drugs) violate both federal and state law.
-Accordingly, a defendant can be tried in each of those jurisdictions for committing a single offense as these are two different prosecuting jurisdictions.
+2) Double jeopardy: An individual may not be tried twice by the same jurisdiction for the same criminal offense.
+Trials that do not conclude with a verdict (i.e., acquittal or conviction) are deemed to be a mistrial, and the defendant may be retried.
+Also, some criminal offenses, such as bank robbery and drug trafficking, violate both federal and state law.
+Accordingly, a defendant can be tried in each of those jurisdictions for committing a single offense as these are two different jurisdictions.

-3) self-incrimination: A defendant may not be forced/compelled to offer testimonial evidence against themselves.
-Further, all statements given by a defendant must be given intelligently, freely and voluntarily.
-See miranda v. arizona (1966).
+3) Self-incrimination: A defendant may not be compelled to offer testimonial evidence against themselves.
+Further, all statements given by a defendant must be given intelligently, freely, and voluntarily.
+See Miranda v.
+Arizona (1966).

-4) Due Process: All aspects of a criminal investigation and trial must be conducted in a fundamentally fair way, in full compliance with all applicable laws and regulations, so as to provide a defendant with a meaningful protection of rights.
-This “fairness” provision operates to ensure that all investigative and trial techniques and processes, even those not specifically mentioned in the Constitution, are not biased or involve coercion.
-Examples: identification practices, interrogation techniques, language comprehension requirements.
+4) Due Process: All aspects of a criminal investigation and trial must be conducted in a fundamentally fair way in full compliance with all applicable laws and regulations to provide a defendant with a meaningful protection of rights.
+This fairness provision operates to ensure that all investigative and trial techniques and processes, even those not specifically mentioned in the Constitution, are not biased or involve coercion.
+Examples of these processes include identification practices, interrogation techniques, and language comprehension requirements.

-5) Deprivation of Property; The Supreme Court has held that the government (federal, state, or municipal) can exercise the power of eminent domain to take private property for public use (roads, parks, utility right of ways, etc.), as long as just compensation is paid to the property owner.
+5) Deprivation of Property: The Supreme Court has held that federal, state, and municipal governments can exercise the power of eminent domain to take private property for public use, including roads, parks, and utility rights of way, as long as just compensation is paid to the property owner.
 See Kelo v.
 City of New London (2005).

 Sixth Amendment

-1. Speedy Trial: While there is no specific time frame for initiating trial proceedings against a defendant mentioned in the Constitution, many jurisdictions have, by statute or court rules, adopted very specific deadlines and timeframes that must be satisfied or a defendant is entitled to have the criminal charges dismissed.
-See Washington state’s Superior Court Criminal Rules for “Time for Trial” (Wash.
+1. Speedy Trial: While there is no specific time frame mentioned in the Constitution for initiating trial proceedings against a defendant, many jurisdictions have adopted statutes or court rules with specific deadlines and time frames that must be satisfied; if not, a defendant is entitled to have the criminal charges dismissed.
+See Washington State’s Superior Court Criminal Rules for “Time for Trial” (Wash.
 Sup.
 Ct.
 R. 3.3).
 In Barker v.
 Wingo (1972), when reviewing a five-year delay in a trial for compliance with the Sixth Amendment (U.S. Const. amend.
 VI), the Supreme Court noted “The approach we accept is a balancing test, in which the conduct of both the prosecution and the defendant are weighed” (p.
 530).
 The Court then went on to identify and discuss the various factors that might affect a final determination as to whether the speedy trial provision of the Sixth Amendment was satisfied.

-2. Public Trial: There are several reasons behind the Constitutional requirement that criminal proceedings be open and accessible to the public: maintaining public oversight of government operations, the free and open exchange of information, the appearance of trust, integrity and transparency, the dissemination and “free flow” of government treatment of its citizens.
-It should be noted that in keeping with the concept of protecting youthful offenders from adverse publicity, juvenile proceedings are generally not open to the public).
-However, there are some circumstances where a judge may close a trial to the public, such as national security, to protect the identity of a witness or to ensure the jurors’ safety.
-Decisions regarding the open or closed status of a criminal trial are made by the trial judge after a presentation of evidence by both sides.
+2. Public Trial: There are several reasons underlying the Constitutional requirement that criminal proceedings be open and accessible to the public: public oversight of government operations; the free and open exchange of information; the appearance of trust, integrity, and transparency; and the dissemination and “free flow” of government treatment of its citizens.
+In keeping with the concept of protecting youthful offenders from adverse publicity, juvenile proceedings are generally not open to the public.
+However, there are some circumstances where a judge may close a trial to the public, such as national security, protecting the identity of a witness, or ensuring the jurors’ safety.
+The trial judge decides on the open or closed status of a criminal trial after a presentation of evidence by both sides.

 3. Impartial Jury: Contrary to popular belief, the Sixth Amendment (U.S. Const. amend.
-VI) does not require that a criminal defendant be provided a jury “of his/her peers.”
-The language found in the Sixth Amendment is “an impartial jury.”
+VI) does not require that a criminal defendant be provided a jury of their peers.
+The language in the Sixth Amendment is “an impartial jury.”
 The generally accepted standard is that a jury is impartial if it can render a verdict based solely on the evidence and the law.
-Through the process of questioning potential jurors (known as voir dire) attorneys for both sides have the opportunity to discover any bias, prejudice or motive a juror might have and can then move to remove jurors whose response seem to disclose a lack of impartiality (challenge for cause).
-Further, each side can remove jurors (each jurisdiction decides how many) for no cause (peremptory challenge); however, potential jurors may not be excluded based on impermissible characteristics such as race, gender, religion, etc., see Batson v.
-Kentucky (1986).
-NOTE: There is no Constitutional right to a jury trial if the maximum possible period of confinement is less than six months, see Baldwin v.
-New York (1970).
+Through voir dire, the process of questioning potential jurors, attorneys for both sides have the opportunity to discover any bias, prejudice, or motive a juror might have and can ask the judge to remove a juror whose response seems to disclose a lack of impartiality.
+This is known as a challenge for cause.
+Further, each side can remove jurors (each jurisdiction decides how many) for no cause, which is referred to as a peremptory challenge.
+However, potential jurors may not be excluded based on impermissible characteristics, such as race, gender, or religion (Batson v.
+Kentucky, 1986).
+There is no Constitutional right to a jury trial if the maximum possible period of confinement is fewer than six months (Baldwin v.
+New York, 1970).

 4. Informed of Charges: The full and complete notice of the specific charges against a defendant is critical in providing the defendant with due process and the opportunity to present a meaningful defense.
-Notice of the specifics of pending charges (including the specific statute violated) is usually part of the arraignment process.
-Should a defendant not be satisfied with the notice provided by the government, a motion can be made requesting that the trial judge order the government to provide.
+Notice of the specifics of pending charges, including the specific statute violated, is usually part of the arraignment process.
+Should a defendant not be satisfied with the notice the government provides, a motion can be made requesting that the trial judge order the government to provide adequate notice.
 Should additional charges be added after a defendant has been arraigned, the defendant must be re-arraigned or the added charges are impermissible.
 As noted in Cole v.
 Arkansas (1948):

 No principle of procedural due process is more clearly established than that notice of the specific charge, and a chance to be heard in a trial of the issues raised by that charge, if desired, are among the constitutional rights of every accused in a criminal proceeding in all courts, state or federal. (p.
 201)

-5. Confront Witnesses: “Confront” as used in this amendment generally means that a defendant in a criminal trial has a Constitutional right to question, and/or cross-examine, all witnesses providing testimony as part of the trial proceedings.
-The remedy for violation of this right can be that some, or all, of the testimony is stricken from the record or, in some cases, the trial judge can declare a mistrial and order a new trial.
-In extremely rare instances (for the safety of a witness or to prevent emotional trauma to a child), the witness may be isolated outside of the courtroom and the interaction with the witness is then conducted by electronic means.
+5. Confront Witnesses: “Confront” as used in this amendment generally means that a defendant in a criminal trial has a Constitutional right to question and cross-examine all witnesses providing testimony as part of the trial proceedings.
+The remedy for violation of this right can be that some or all of the testimony is stricken from the record; in some cases, the trial judge can declare a mistrial and order a new trial.
+In extremely rare instances (e.g., for the safety of a witness or to prevent emotional trauma to a child), the witness may be isolated outside the courtroom and the interaction with the witness is then conducted by electronic means.

-6. Right to Counsel: Although the concept of “right to counsel” seems very simple on its face, it has taken the U.S. Supreme Court several cases, dating back to the 1930s, to resolve what that right means, specifically and exactly, in different settings.
-Below is a chronological listing of the most important “right to counsel” Supreme Court cases and how each decision refined the exact meaning of the Sixth Amendment’s protections (U.S. Const. amend.
+6. Right to Counsel: Although the concept of right to counsel seems very simple on its face, it has taken a number of U.S. Supreme Court cases dating back to the 1930s to resolve what that right means in different settings.
+Below is a chronological listing of the most important right to counsel Supreme Court cases and how each decision refined the exact meaning of the Sixth Amendment’s protections (U.S. Const. amend.
 VI):

 - Powell v.
-Alabama (1932): Applying the Due Process provision of the Fifth Amendment (U.S. Const. amend.
+Alabama (1932): Applying the due process provision of the Fifth Amendment (U.S. Const. amend.
 V) rather than the Sixth Amendment (U.S. Const. amend.
-VI), the Court held that, in capital murder cases, a defendant who could not afford an attorney or defend himself/herself then the trial court must appoint an attorney to represent the defendant.
+VI), the Court held that in capital murder cases where defendants could not afford an attorney or defend themselves, the trial court must appoint an attorney to represent the defendant.

 - Johnson v.
 Zerbst (1938): Applying the Sixth Amendment (U.S. Const. amend.
-VI), the Court held that the right to counsel applied to all federal prosecutions and that any waiver of this right must be engaged in by a competent defendant.
+VI), the Court held that the right to counsel applied to all federal prosecutions and that any waiver of this right must be made by a competent defendant.

-- In re Gault (1967): Applying the Due Process Clause of the Fourteenth Amendment (U.S. Const. amend.
-XIV), the Court held that juveniles are entitled to many of the fundamental rights found in the Bill of Rights (remain silent, notification of charges, confront witnesses), including the Sixth Amendment’s Right to Counsel (U.S. Const. amend.
+- In re Gault (1967): Applying the due process clause of the Fourteenth Amendment (U.S. Const. amend.
+XIV), the Court held that juveniles are entitled to many of the fundamental rights found in the Bill of Rights (remain silent, notification of charges, confront witnesses), including the Sixth Amendment’s right to counsel (U.S. Const. amend.
 VI).
-Further, in many state jurisdictions, juveniles are statutorily provided many attorney-related rights not applicable/available to adults.
+Further, in many state jurisdictions, juveniles are statutorily provided many attorney-related rights not applicable or available to adults.
 See Wash.
 Rev. Code § 13.40.740 (2021).

 - Gideon v.
 Wainwright (1972): The Court applied the Sixth Amendment (U.S. Const. amend.
 VI) and held that the right to counsel applied in all felony proceedings.

 - Argersinger v.
-Hamlin (1972): In a unanimous decision, the Court held the Sixth Amendment (U.S. Const. amend.
+Hamlin (1972): In a unanimous decision, the Court held that under the Sixth Amendment (U.S. Const. amend.
 VI) and the Fourteenth Amendment (U.S. Const. amend.
-XIV) that the right to counsel applied to all cases where there was the possibility that the defendant could be sentenced to a jail term.
+XIV), the right to counsel applied to all cases where there was the possibility that the defendant could be sentenced to a jail term.

 - Brewer v.
-Williams (1977): The Court held that a defendant must intelligently, knowing and voluntarily waive fundamental Constitutional rights such as the right to remain silent (Fifth Amendment, U.S. Const. amend.
-V) and right to counsel (Sixth Amendment, U.S. Const. amend.
+Williams (1977): The Court held that a defendant must intelligently, knowingly, and voluntarily waive fundamental Constitutional rights, such as the right to remain silent (Fifth Amendment, U.S. Const. amend.
+V) and the right to counsel (Sixth Amendment, U.S. Const. amend.
 VI).

 - McKaskle v.
-Wiggins (1984): Where a defendant has expressed a valid waiver of the right to counsel and has complied with the standards imposed in the Brewer v.
-Williams (1977) case, a trial judge may appoint a “standby counsel” who participates in the trial and is prepared to assist the defendant if requested.
+Wiggins (1984): Where a defendant has expressed a valid waiver of the right to counsel and has complied with the standards imposed in the 1977 Brewer case, a trial judge may appoint a “standby counsel” who participates in the trial and is prepared to assist the defendant if requested.

 - Alabama v.
-Shelton (2002): The Court extended the holding of the Argersinger v.
-Hamlin (1972) case to mean that even in cases where a sentence involving the possibility of confinement was suspended, the right to counsel applies.
+Shelton (2002): The Court extended the holding of the Argersinger case to mean that even in cases where a sentence involving the possibility of confinement was suspended, the right to counsel applies.

 - Iowa v.
 Tovar (2004): The Court held that where a defendant waived the Sixth Amendment right to counsel (U.S. Const. amend.
-VI), no warning regarding the risks of this decision was required to be given by the trial judge.
+VI), the trial judge was not required to give a warning regarding the risks of this decision.

 - Indiana v.
 Edwards (2008): The Court held that in cases where a defendant is competent to stand trial but is found to have serious mental issues that might affect self-representation, a state is permitted to require the trial judge to appoint counsel to represent the defendant.